yolanda93/multimedia-information-retrieval/README.md

                     - dataDir: The directory path with the data to be indexed.
                     - indexDir: The directory path to store the indexed data.
              2 (Searcher)
+                    - indexDir: The directory path where is stored the indexed data.
                     - word: The word to search.

 ## OCRApplication